netlopa/pokechallenge/README.md

 So it means that if I call the endpoint `http://localhost:8080/pokemon/pikachu` , the first time the application will perform all the needed API calls.
 From the second time and so on, for that Pokemon, the result will be retrieved from the application Cache.

-If you want to purge the cache, I added a utility API called purgecache that will delete all the cache.
+If you want to purge the cache, I added an utility API called purgecache that will delete all the cache.

 ## Useful links